codeakki/somnity/WALLET_FUNDING_SYSTEM.md

 # Wallet Funding System

-This document describes the wallet funding system implemented in the Somnity Gate application.
+This document describes the wallet funding system implemented in the Somnia Gate application.

 ## Overview